wpfleger96/Life/README.md

 Before you submit your project, you need to perform the following tasks:

  1. (40 points) Implement <code>Life.java</code>.
-You will find information
-    about the methods in the file itself as well as some more detailed information later in this document.
+You will find more information about the methods in the file (including a point breakdown) later in this document in the section called "Method Summary".

  5. (10 points) Include inline documentation where appropriate to explain how your implementation works.
+Also make sure your source code is neat and properly indented.
+The grader needs to be able to read your code.

  6. Update the <code>README.md</code> in your project directory (this file) to contain the following information at the top of the file (updating it with